rabix/benten/Readme.md

 and replace it with a new one.
 Now, when you push the App _Benten_ will create a new app from scratch.

+**This is the only case where you should edit a pushed app's `id` field.
+In all other cases _Benten_ will manage the app id for you once you have pushed the app**

 ## Switching version of Apps linked to the SBG eco-system